Healthdirect Free Australian health advice you can count on.

 How is Addison's disease diagnosed?

-Addison's disease can be diagnosed in a variety of ways, including:
+Addison's disease can be diagnosed in a number of ways, including:

 How is Addison's disease treated?

-Treatment for Addison's disease requires life-long steroid replacement therapy.
+Treatment for Addison's disease needs life-long steroid replacement therapy.
 This includes corticosteroid tablets, corticosteroid injections, androgen replacement and sometimes increased sodium (salt) intake.

 If you have Addison's disease, consider wearing a medical alert bracelet or carrying an emergency card.
-You will usually need a plan from your doctor about what to do if you fall sick and how to manage your steroid medication.
-It is important to take your medication as prescribed; do not suddenly stop taking them without checking with your doctor.
+You will usually need a plan from your doctor about what to do if you get sick and how to manage your steroid medicine.
+It is important to take your medicines as prescribed.
+Do not suddenly stop taking them without checking with your doctor.

 Learn more here about the development and quality assurance of healthdirect content.